gvwilson/sensibleadventures/shapers/story.md

         -   She winds up holding the arm
     -   They flee and the door closes
     -   They are briefly in darkness, but then the lights come on again
-        -   LtD: "Where will you go?"
+        -   Patient: "Where will you go?"
         -   Realize that it is watching them through cameras
-    -   As they explore, LtD keeps talking to them
+    -   As they explore, Patient keeps talking to them
         -   Dockety starts echoing its words
         -   Angry, Maddy begins to smash them with Dockety's arm
-        -   LtD: "Please don't do that."
+        -   Patient: "Please don't do that."
         -   Dockety: "Please don't do that." (simultaneous)
-    -   LtD and Dockety speaking in time with each other
+    -   Patient and Dockety speaking in time with each other
         -   Dockety shakes it off, but it recurs
         -   Dockety: "This cannot resist attempts to circumvent integrity for very long."
     -   They reach the hole they almost fell into the previous time